lmullen/lincolnmullen.com/source/_posts/2013-10-01-historical-religion-data-in-the-nhgis.markdown

 ---
 layout: post
-title: "Historical Religion Data in the NHGIS"
+title: "Historical Religion Data in the NHGIS and What You Can Do with It"
 date: 2013-10-01 09:12
 categories:
 - religion